CookieLulu1/Projects/README.md

 ```

 I decided to add a function within my JS to take the exact value of each button (basically the str or int or character that each button represents).
-What it does, is essentially takes the character specified within the HTML and stores it within a variable.
+What it does is take the character specified within the HTML and store it within a variable.
 This is also used to create the display.

 I added a function within each button that will essentially store each input within a buffer and calculate the product of the combination of symbols.
 For my JavaScript, my starting idea was to program out each key as a different input and program each operator to do something different to manually calculate the result.
 However, my Dad pointed out I could just use a built-in function (eval) to calculate the result: